jeroenvandisseldorp/ksml/docs/reference/index.md

 You can read through these reference topics in order for a comprehensive understanding, or jump to specific topics as needed:

-1. Start with [Language Reference](language-reference.md) and [Stream Type Reference](stream-type-reference.md) to understand the basic structure and data model
+1. Start with [KSML Language Reference](language-reference.md) and [Stream Type Reference](stream-type-reference.md) to understand the basic structure and data model
 2. Move on to [Data Types](data-type-reference.md) and [Notations](notation-reference.md) to learn about data handling
 3. Explore [Functions](function-reference.md) to see how to implement custom logic
 4. Learn about [Operations](operation-reference.md) to understand all the ways you can process your data
-5. Study [Pipelines](../core-concepts/pipelines.md) to learn how data flows through your application
+5. Study [Pipelines](pipelines.md) to learn how data flows through your application
-6. Review [Error Handling](../core-concepts/error-handling.md) and [Advanced Topics](../core-concepts/advanced-topics.md) for production-ready applications
+6. Review [Error Handling](error-handling.md) and [Advanced Topics](advanced-topics.md) for production-ready applications
 7. Finish with [Configuration Reference](configuration-reference.md) for deployment settings